 - If you purchase leads from a lead vendor, obtain copies of the written TCPA permission completed by each lead.

-- If you send a text, let customers know they can opt-out of future texts by responding “STOP”.
+- If you send a text, identify your own agency and let customers know they can opt-out of future texts by responding “STOP”.
 If customers opt-out (by responding with “unsubscribe”, “stop”, “don’t contact me” or something similar), you must immediately stop contacting that customer.

 - Maintain your own “Do Not Contact” list to ensure you keep track of any customer opt-outs, and ensure you cross-check your list against the Federal and any state “Do Not Call/Contact” lists.

-- Only call or text customers during normal business hours (8 a.m. to 8 p.m. in the customer's timezone). *Florida residents cannot be contacted more than 3 times in a 24-hour period.
+- Only call or text customers during normal business hours (usually 8 a.m. to 8 p.m. in the customer's timezone). *Florida residents cannot be contacted more than 3 times in a 24-hour period.

 - Avoid using an auto-dialer, which is a system capable of dialing random or sequential telephone numbers.
-“Cold calling” or “cold texting” customers (meaning not having their prior written consent) by use of an auto-dialer is not permitted.
+“Cold calling” or “cold texting” customers (meaning not having their prior written consent) by use of an auto-dialer is not permitted and is a strict no-no.)

 In order to take an application for insurance, you must be appropriately licensed.
 In addition: